 Fresh Collective started out as a shared space concept with local designers.
 This provided me with a selling space and a vibrant work environment full of creative energy.
 Designers rented space and worked in the store.

 Over the years, the business model has evolved.
 We've become more focused in the selection of our products, more in-tune with customer needs, have gained the love and loyalty of tons of great ladies, and now design clothes under our own in-house label, Palette by Laura-Jean!

-In addition to Fresh Collective, I run (and have run) several other businesses.
+In addition to Fresh Collective, I run (and have run) other businesses.
 I was co-owner of Rowanwood Daycare for over a decade.